MarkZaidi/Universal-StarDist-for-QuPath/README.md

 Download `Multimodal StarDist Segmentation.groovy` from this repository.
 Set `pathModel` in lines 30-33 to the pretrained brightfield and IF models listed above.
 Even if you plan to use only one model, it's still a good idea to modify the commented-out paths should you choose to change your model.
 Also remember, you need to have a selected annotation to run the StarDist segmentation.
 If you want to segment the whole image (not advised), use `Create full image annotation` from QuPath's objects dropdown menu, or via scripting.

 Set the variables listed under `Variables to set` accordingly.
 Read the comments adjacent to them for what they do.
+### Variable description
+- `model_trained_on_single_channel`: Set to 1 if the pretrained model you're using was trained on IF sections, set to 0 if trained on brightfield
+- `param_channel`: channel to use for nucleus detection.
+First channel in image is channel 1.
+If working with H&E or HDAB, channel 1 is hematoxylin.
+- `param_median`: median preprocessing: Requires an int value corresponding to the radius of the median filter kernel.
+For radii larger than 2, the image must be in uint8 bit depth.
+Default 0
+- `param_divide`: division preprocessing: int or floating point, divides selected channel intensity by value before segmenting.
+Useful when normalization is disabled.
+Default 1
+- `param_threshold`: threshold for detection.
+All cells segmented by StarDist will have a detection probability associated with it, where higher values indicate more certain detections.
+Floating point, range is 0 to 1.
+Default 0.5
+- `param_pixelsize`: size of tile in pixels for processing.
+Must be a multiple of 16.
+Lower values may solve any memory-related errors, but can take longer to process.
+Default is 1024.
+- `param_expansion`: size of cell expansion in pixels.
+Default is 10.
+- `min_nuc_area`: remove detections with `nuc_area_measurement` less than or equal to this value.
+Default is 0.
+- `nuc_area_measurement`: area measurement for object filtering.
+Default is "Nucleus: Area µm^2"
+- `min_nuc_intensity`: remove detections with `nuc_intensity_measurement` less than or equal to this value.
+Default is 0.
+- `nuc_intensity_measurement`: intensity measurement for object filtering.
+- `normalize_low_pct`: lower limit for normalization.
+Set to 0 to disable
+- `normalize_high_pct`: upper limit for normalization.
+Set to 100 to disable.

 **IMPORTANT**: NOT ALL MODEL-IMAGE COMBINATIONS WILL WORK!
 You can't use a model trained on 3 channels (i.e. H&E) to segment a 1 channel image (i.e. IF).
 I've tried to catch these errors, and if the segmentation does fail, the log should provide a descriptive error.